-The new Ola Money PostPaid will allow users to avail cab services on credit for a 15-day cycle at no additional cost.
-It also has a simplified transaction process and can be accessed by a click, without requiring an OTP.
-The service was launched for trial last year for 10% of the 150 million users Ola currently has in India.
+The new Ola Money PostPaid will allow users to avail of cab services on credit for a 15-day cycle at no additional cost.
+It also has a simplified transaction process and can be accessed with a click without requiring an OTP.
+Last year, the service was launched for trial for 10% of the 150 million users Ola currently has in India.
 A 90% repeat rate during the trial period has encouraged Ola to extend the service to its entire consumer base, besides reaching the decision to expand the billing cycle to 30-days in the months to come.

-It shall also add support for third-party service payments like those made for food, entertainment, and utilities, in the coming months.
-Besides enrolling other merchants to create a faster and more convenient payment base for its customers in order to give a boost to Ola Money, a standalone app since 2015, used to pay bills, etc.
+In the coming months, it shall also add support for third-party service payments like those made for food, entertainment, and utilities.
+Besides enrolling other merchants to create a faster and more convenient payment base for its customers to boost Ola Money, a standalone app since 2015, used to pay bills, etc.

-Users can avail the service by logging into the Ola app and clicking on the ‘Payments’ option.
-This, followed by a tap on the ‘Ola Money Postpaid invite’ button, will allow customers to select the ‘Get Started’ button.
+Users can avail of the service by logging into the Ola app and clicking on the ‘Payments’ option.
+This, followed by a tap on the ‘Ola Money Postpaid invite’ button, will allow customers to select the ‘Get Started button.